 LOTA holds an annual Legislative Day at the Capitol each Spring.
 Kevin secures our spot in the Rotunda when our legislators are in session (he is unable to do this prior to January of each year).
 LOTA members join in the Rotunda and meet with our legislatures to discuss current bills/issues involving OT as well as to remind our legislators why occupational therapy is vital to the lives of so many of their voters.
 This event is open to all members, and an "event page" is created each year when the date is set.

-Stay tuned for Legislative Day 2019!
-The date will be set in Jan 2019, and it's expected to be held in April or May.
+Keep your calendar open for LOTA Legislative Day each year!
+The date will be set in January, and it's usually held in April or May.

-Thanks to Kevin, our lobbyist, we were able to speak to several our our senators and representatives about proposed bills and the importance of OT to their voters in our Louisiana community.
-It was refreshing when several of our legislators were very familiar with what OT entails (having personal stories of their own to share) and very appreciative of our profession.
+Thanks to Kevin, our lobbyist, we are able to speak to our our senators and representatives about proposed bills and the importance of OT to their voters in our Louisiana community.
+It is encouraging when our legislators are very familiar with what OT entails (having personal stories of their own to share) and very appreciative of our profession.
 However, not all are familiar with what we can provide and we're grateful for this opportunity to share our passion with our legislators.

-We want to thank each of our OTs who came out (even those who came for only a short time) and supported our profession - it was valuable to have you with us!
+We want to thank every OT who has come out (even those who can make it for only a short time!) and supported our profession - it is always valuable to have you with us!

-We're also very appreciative to the legislators who took time out of their day to meet with us and share their stories, and allow us to share OT.
+We're also very appreciative to the legislators who take time out of their day to meet with us, share their stories, and allow us to share OT.

 LOTA Legislative Day 2018

 Left to Right: Brenda Martin, OT Elise Kelone Pearce, LOTA Legislative Council Chair; and Brenda Fagan, OT.